 October 26, 1935: Judy’s first official work for MGM: Her national radio network debut on Wallace Beery’s “The Shell Chateau Hour” broadcast by NBC Radio from the KFI Studios in Los Angeles.
 The show aired from 6:30 to 7:30 p.m.

 Beery introduced Judy as only twelve years old when in fact she was well past her thirteenth birthday.
 She sang MGM’s latest hit, “Broadway Rhythm,” while her parents, Frank and Ethel Gumm, and her sister Jimmie, watched from the audience.

 Luckily this performance was recorded.
 Listen to the recording here:

 It has been available on various LP and CD releases, including the 2015 CD “The Best of Lost Tracks 1929-1959” in which it has been expertly remastered.

 October 26, 1938: Judy endured new hair and makeup tests for The Wizard of Oz under the temporary direction of George Cukor.
 These tests included some using her own hair with braids and some with other blond wigs.
 She wore the same dress she had been wearing during the two weeks of filming (that too would be changed).

-Also on this day, the two articles above were published which were the first of many that provided some details about the production.
-The first is Hedda Hopper’s story about visiting the set, the second is a fascinating report that is one of the few that details the early weeks of production under director Richard Thorpe and with Buddy Ebsen as the Tin Man.
+Also on this day, these two articles were published which were the first of many that provided some details about the production.
+The first is Hedda Hopper’s story about visiting the set, and the second is a fascinating report that is one of the few that details the early weeks of production under director Richard Thorpe and with Buddy Ebsen as the Tin Man.